 While brushing your teeth thoroughly is important for good oral health, brushing too hard can actually cause damage.
 Using too much force while brushing or using hard-bristled toothbrushes can wear down your enamel.
-When theis removed, the nerves in your teeth become exposed, which causes your teeth to feel sensitive.
-Brush thoroughly, but gently to avoid experiencing sensitivity.
+When theis removed, the dentin in your teeth become exposed, which causes your teeth to feel sensitive.
+(Dentin is the tissue beneath the tooth enamel.)
+Brush thoroughly but gently to avoid experiencing sensitivity.

 2. Eating the Wrong Foods

 Eating a balanced diet isn’t just important for your overall health, it’s extremely important for your oral health as well.
 Consuming too much sugar will cause the bacteria in your mouth to produce acids that can erode your teeth.
 After a certain amount of exposure to these acids, your teeth will become sensitive as the dentin become exposed.
 Keeping sugar and acidic foods to a minimum will reduce the risk of your teeth becoming sensitive.

 Many people unconsciously grind and clench their teeth, especially while they sleep.
 Grinding and clenching your teeth can wear down your enamel.
 Just like brushing too hard and eating harmful foods, grinding your teeth allows for access to your dentin, ultimately resulting in sensitivity.
 Wearing a protective night guard can help prevent you from grinding your teeth while you sleep.

 While whitening your teeth may give you a beautiful smile, it may be causing damage to your teeth.
 Numerous people experience tooth sensitivity while using whitening strips, so what gives?
 The harsh ingredients in whitening strips may be brightening your smile, but they are weakening your enamel.
 To avoid sensitivity, keepto a minimum.